Janus Motorcycles: Halcyon 250 and Phoenix 250

-In January 2018, Janus announced that it had received 49-state EPA emissions certification for all models, followed be the announcement of California ARB certification in May of the same year.
+In January 2018, Janus announced that it had received 49-state EPA emissions certification for all models, followed by the announcement of California ARB certification in May of the same year.

-On August 19, 2022 in a YouTube video Janus announced the discontinuation of the Phoenix 250 model.
+On August 19, 2022, in a YouTube video Janus announced the discontinuation of the Phoenix 250 model.
 Total production of the Phoenix 250 reached seventy-nine units.

 As of September 2022 total Halcyon 250 production was greater than nine hundred units.

-Gryffon 250
+Gryffin 250

-In 2018 Janus released the Gryffon.
-Using the same engine as the Halcyon and Phoenix 250 models the Gryffon was designed to handle the occasional dirt or gravel road.
+In 2018 Janus released the Gryffin.
+Using the same engine as the Halcyon and Phoenix 250 models the Gryffin was designed to handle the occasional dirt or gravel road.

-As of September 2022 total Gryffon 250 production was one hundred twenty-three units and climbing.
+As of September 2022 total Gryffin 250 production was one hundred twenty-three units and climbing.

 Halcyon 450

 In March 2021, Janus unveiled a new Halcyon model, the Halcyon 450.
 Current owners of Janus motorcycles were given an early preview and opportunity to purchase one of the first ten units produced through an auction format.
 These units are referred to as 'First Edition' models and include the following special features: hand stamped serial number, engraved fuel cap with serial number, signed and numbered chain guard, and a signed and numbered first edition print.
 Additionally the 'First Edition' models include Janus' deluxe tank upgrade, double pinstripe, second mirror, saddlebags, polished exhaust, and wheel pinstripes at no additional charge.
 The public release of the Halcyon 450 occurred on March 8, 2021.
 Stylistically the model continues in the design footsteps of the Halcyon 50 and Halcyon 250.
 The power-plant for the Halcyon 450 is a SWM designed 445cc single cylinder engine.
 The engine is produced in China under the guidance of SWM employees.
 The engine features electronic fuel injection, four valves operated by an overhead cam, and dual exhaust.
 Janus states the Halcyon 450 is capable of speeds of ninety miles per hour.
 MSRP of standard Halcyon 450 motorcycles is $13,500.
 The minimum bid for 'First Edition' motorcycles was set at $17,500.